Thrilling rides, family attractions and sports fun near Toronto

 Amusement park thrills

-Canada’s Wonderland is a 330-acre (134-hectare) amusement park with over 200 attractions for every member of the family, including soaring roller coasters and lazy river tubing.
+Canada’s Wonderland is a 330-acre (134-hectare) amusement park with over 200 attractions for every member of the family including soaring roller coasters and lazy river tubing.

-With 18 thrilling roller coasters and gravity-defying drops, including the Leviathan and the Tundra Twister, the big kids are sure to be entertained all day long.
+With over a dozen thrilling roller coasters and gravity-defying drops, including the Leviathan and the Tundra Twister, older kids are guaranteed be entertained all day long.
 Splashworks, Canada’s Wonderland water park, boasts eight hectares of wave pools, water slides, cliff jumping and kiddie slides.
-If you’ve got little ones, take them to KidZville, which features multiple attractions for kids like Taxi Jam, Splash Station, Character Carousel and Jumpin’ Jet.

 Find information on tickets and passes.
 Purchase tickets online prior to your visit to save on the price of admission.